The Enrique Keller stand at the 1963 Barcelona Music Trade Fair, with Keller-made Hofner "D-Series" Solid Guitars on display.

 HOFNER GUITARS MADE IN SPAIN - FACT FILE

 Please note the probability that not all Keller/Hofner models are shown in this gallery - only those that have been sent to me so far by visitors to the website.

 The very first Hofner-branded guitars produced by Enrique Keller in Spain were of solid construction using a style for the body which was never seen on any of the Germa-made Hofner solids.
 Fittings and electrics were however common to the German-made instruments, as was the one-piece maple neck/headstock.
 These guitars appeared on the Keller stand at the Madrid Trade Show Held in June 1963.

 Three models were offered; the D-21-S which featured a single Hofner Type 510 pickup, the D-22-S with two Hofner510 pickups, and the D-23-S with three 510s.
 The contemporary Hofner vibrato unit was offered on all versions in lieu of the standard stop-tailpiece.
-Initially a rectangular control console was fitted, but it would appear that in the mid-60's, this was replaced by conventional rotary controls similar in arrangement to contemporary German-made solids.
+Initially a rectangular control console was fitted, but it would appear that in the mid-60's, this was replaced by a revised body shape fitted with rotary controls similar in arrangement to contemporary German-made solids.